Bad Reichenhall shooting: Perpetrator

-The shooting

-On 1 November 1999, Peyerl's parents left the house to visit the grave of one of Peyerl's grandparents in Piding, something they typically did on All Saints Day.
-Martin did not go with them.
-Instead, in their absence, he broke into his father's gun cabinet- which contained more than ten firearms- where he stole a Ruger Mini-14 and positioned himself in his bedroom window, and began shooting at anything that moved.
-Peyerl killed neighbors Ruth and Horst Zillenbiller, then a 54-year-old patient at the hospital across the street when he stepped outside to smoke.
-Seven others were ultimately wounded, among them actor Günter Lamprecht.

-His sister Daniela, a nanny at the hospital across the street, came home at around noon.
-According to police, a struggle of some kind occurred between the two, ending when Martin shot his sister five times and killed her.
-He then fatally shot the family cat, sat down in a bathtub, and committed suicide with a single blast from a shotgun.
-Police stormed the house at 6:00 p.m., finding the bodies of Daniela and Martin Peyerl along with the cat.
-An enormous swastika was painted above Peyerl's bed; in his room were a number of additional painted swastikas and other Nazi symbols.
-A number of videos and CDs with violent content were also discovered.
-A portrait of Adolf Hitler hung above the bed of Peyerl's sister.

 Aftermath

-Numerous politicians in Germany called for changes in German firearm legislation following Peyerl's indiscriminate shooting on 1 November 1999.
+Numerous politicians, including Minister of the Interior Otto Schily, called for changes in German firearm legislation following Peyerl's indiscriminate shooting on 1 November 1999.
+Schools implemented crisis plans in the event of an active shooter scenario and a closer monitoring of students with suspected depression or suicidal ideation.
+State police agencies changed their response strategy, favouring a direct approach and elimination of an immediate threat, rather than the previous method of evacuation and waiting for trained SEK forces.
 Rudolf and Theresa Peyerl were interviewed as witnesses by police shortly after, and the German Kriminalpolizei started an investigation.
 Wolfgang Giese, head of the investigation, denied the possibility that drugs, alcohol, or extreme right-wing ideology were behind Peyerl's actions, saying those things played "no role".
 Instead, Giese asserted, the problem was "in the personality of the offender".
+Criminologist Rudolf Egg posited that Peyerl's interest in neo-Nazi subculture was less political in nature and more related to his own insecurities, speculating that he may have felt "empowered" and "superior" by associating himself with a larger movement.

 Investigators concluded that Martin Peyerl, like Eric Harris and Dylan Klebold, did not commit murder-suicide as a spontaneous act, but likely planned his actions well in advance.
 Peyerl left behind no journal or videos as the Columbine killers did, however, leaving his actions for the most part a mystery.
 Despite this, investigators remained certain that Peyerl's own death was as much a part of whatever plan he devised as the indiscriminate shooting of others.
+A written request filed by The Greens to the Bavarian Landtag in January 2012 listed the Bad Reichenhall shooting as one of several murder cases to be reinvestigated for a potential right-wing motive.

+Günter Lamprecht, through his lawyer Rolf Bossi, filed a lawsuit for pain and suffering against Peyerl's parents, but the case was ultimately not brought to court.